ialbert/bio/md/bio-align.md

 The slice now applies to the protein sequence.

-## Default alignment is semiglobal
+## Default alignment is global

-A global alignment where end gaps are have no penality.
+With the default global alignment end gaps are have no penalty.

 ```{bash, comment=NA}
 bio THISLINE ISALIGNED  -i --align
 ```

+There is a strict mode that applies end gap penalties.

-Tabular output
+## Tabular output

+All alignment may be formatted with tabular output

 ```{bash, comment=NA}
 bio THISLINE ISALIGNED  -i --align --table
 ```

 ## Local alignment

+Will produce all local alignments.

 ```{bash, comment=NA}
 bio THISLINE ISALIGNED -i --align --local